Jeff Hodgson

-Jeff Hodgson is a Canadian former soccer player, businessman, and current head coach for Madonna University women's soccer team.
+Jeff Hodgson is a Canadian former soccer player, coach, and businessman.

 Playing career

 Hodgson began his career in 1995 with Tucson Amigos in the USISL Premier League.
 In 1996, he signed with Arizona Sandsharks of the Continental Indoor Soccer League.
 During his tenure with Arizona he appeared in 22 matches.
 After the demise of the CISL he signed with Detroit Rockers of the National Professional Soccer League.
 During his four year stint with Detroit he appeared in 66 matches, and recorded one goal.
 In 2003, he returned to Canada to sign with London City of the Canadian Professional Soccer League.
 The following year Hodgson created the Windsor Border Stars franchise to compete in the Canadian Professional Soccer League.
 He held several roles within the organization as active player, and team manager.
 He helped Windsor win two Open Canada Cups, and one AISL Championship.
 After five seasons in the CPSL the club faced financial problems which resulted in the league revoking the clubs franchise.